bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

 <!-- theme: info -->
 > #### Subscription sales channel
-> The app will create its own dedicated sales channel upon installation.
+> The app creates its own dedicated sales channel during installation.

 If you plan to use the API to add products to the subscription sales channel, learn more about [product channel assignments](/api-docs/multi-storefront/api-guide#products).